severalnines/docs/user-guide/mysql/manage.rst

 * **New**
 	- Name - Specify the file name including folders if you need.
 E.g. "shared/helpers/cmon.js" will create all appropriate folders if they don't exist yet.
 	- File content:
-		- Empty file - Create a new empty file.
+		- Empty file - Creates a new empty file.
-		- Galera Template - Create a new file containing skeleton code for Galera monitoring.
+		- Galera Template - Creates a new file containing skeleton code for Galera monitoring.
-		- Generic MySQL Template - Create a new file containing skeleton code for generic MySQL monitoring.
+		- Generic MySQL Template - Creates a new file containing skeleton code for generic MySQL monitoring.

 * **Import**
 	- Imports advisor bundle.
 Supported format is ``.tar.gz``.
 See `s9s-advisor-bundle <https://github.com/severalnines/s9s-advisor-bundle>`_.